basho/basho_docs/source/languages/en/timeseries/using/configuring.md

 Riak TS has two types of keys:

 * *partition keys*, which determine where the data is placed on the cluster, and
-* *local keys*, which determine how the data is actually stashed on the disk.
+* *local keys*, which determine where the data is written in the partition.

 Partition keys use *time quantization* to group data that will be queried together in the same physical part of the cluster.
 Time quantization says “group data by 15 minute clumps, or 10 second clumps, or 60 day clumps” depending on how quickly your time series data come in and how you need to analyze them.
 The quantization is configurable on a table level.